CNES/pangeo-pyinterp/docs/source/examples.rst

 .. warning::

-    The grid provided must have strictly increasing axes in order to meet the specifications of the GSL library.
-When building the grid, specify the ``increasing_axes`` option to automatically flip the decreasing axes and the grid.
+    The grid provided must have strictly increasing axes to meet the specifications of the GSL library.
+When building the grid, specify the ``increasing_axes`` option to flip the decreasing axes and the grid automatically.
 For example:

     .. code:: python